itzikb/ansible-devstack/README.md

 ```
 $ ansible-playbook -i hosts -e @myvm.yml main.yml
 ```
+It's possible to run only provisioning using the **provison** tag or devstack installation by using the **devstack** tag

+### Connecting to the VM
-You then can find out the IP of the vm by running
+You can find out the IP of the vm by running
 ```
 $ sudo virsh doifaddr myvm
 ```